How To Pick The Best Gate Automation System For Your Unique Needs

 Normally, underground gate automation is the most expensive solution but they are almost invisible.

-Underground motors are available to open a single swing gate up to 5m long.
+It is possible for the most powerful electric gate opener to open and close a swing gate up to 5m long.

 Underground motors can be manually released from outside the gate.